 This one might play with your sanity in ways that get a bit irritating.
 However, it definitely also has something about it that kept me hooked.
 As strong as the ending was, it would have been stronger if the overall editing had been tighter.
 Also, you will definitely want to check out this one for Barbara Crampton who is always amazing!

 ALONE WITH YOU had its world premiere at Fantastic Fest 2021 where we screened it.
-It will be out in North American theaters in early 2022 via Dark Star Pictures.
+It will be out in North American theaters on February 4 & On Demand/Digital February 8, 2022, via Dark Star Pictures.

 Directors: Emily Bennett, Justin Brooks

 Stars: Emily Bennett, Emma Myles, Barbara Crampton, Dora Madison, Meghan Lane

 As a young woman painstakingly prepares a romantic homecoming for her girlfriend, their apartment begins to feel more like a tomb when voices, shadows, and hallucinations reveal a truth she has been unwilling to face.